 “Kelman brings alive a human consciousness like no other writer can”

 James Kelman was shortlisted for the Booker Prize in 1989 with A Disaffection, which also won the James Tait Black Memorial Prize for Fiction.
 He went on to win the Booker Prize five years later with How Late It Was, How Late, before being shortlisted for the Man Booker International Prize in 2009 and 2011.
-His latest novel, Dirt Road, was shortlisted for the Saltire Fiction Book of the Year in 2016.
+Both Dirt Road and That Was a Shiver were shortlisted for the Saltire Fiction Book of the Year in 2016 and 2017.